garrandall/popular-music-data/tracks/i-like-to-rock-april-wine.md

 I like to Rock
 I like to Rock

-Ooh, I like to Rock
+Oh, I like to Rock
 Some like it hard, baby, wooh!
 I like it, you like it
 I like to Rock